 Most waterproof connectors are provided with a rubber seal between the male and female connectors.
-If the seal is missing, the waterproof performance may not meet specifications.
+If the seal is missing the waterproof performance may not most specified missing, the waterproof performance may not meet specifications.
+The rubber seal may come off when connectors are disconnected.
+Whenever connectors are reconnected, make sure the